Buffan3369/Neotropical_mammals/README.md

 *Not that this repository does not contain any data.
 To find the data associated with this study, please download this Figshare repository: [](https://figshare.com/XXX).
 Then, merge the resulting `data_2023/` folder within the root of this repository.*

-`paleoTropics` contains the palaeo-biome maps with a 5-My time step produced by Scotese et al. (2021)[^1] processed by Quintero et al. (2023)[^2] so they finally only divide the world into tropical and extratropical areas.
+* `/paleoTropics/` contains the palaeo-biome maps with a 5-My time step produced by Scotese et al. (2021)^1 processed by Quintero et al. (2023)^2 so they finally only divide the world into tropical and extratropical areas.
 -------
 ## Workflow